Frequently Asked Questions

 Racecourse Discounts - many British racecourses take part in our Racecourse Discounts scheme, where Elite Racing Club Members can receive discounted entry to certain racecourses and meetings during the year.
 All of the participating racecourses on all or selected fixtures during the year can be found listed in this booklet.

 Club Shop - this booklet features the wide variety of exclusive Elite Racing Club items we produce for Members to purchase, from the popular calendars and diaries, to prints of some of the very best photographs of Club horses.

-10. How often will I receive an Elite Racing Club Newsletter?
+10. How often will I receive an Elite Racing Club Magazine?

-The Elite Racing Club newsletter is published weekly and is posted out with the aim of reaching Members on a Saturday.
-We aim to publish 48 newsletters each year.
+The Elite Racing Club magazine is published weekly and is posted out with the aim of reaching Members on a Saturday.
+We aim to publish 48 magazines each year.

 11. Is it possible to visit the Club's horses?